zsun9/mmbforecastdoc/docs/model.md

 We start from the original mod-file (and steady-state file) provided by the authors.
 To begin with, change the names of the observed variables in the mod-file (and steady-state file) to match the names of the variables in vintage data files.

 !!!note
 	Sometimes the original model does not contain the real GDP growth.
 Check whether it would be possible to construct a new variable (doesn't have to be the observable, but must be named `gdp_rgd_obs`) to represent the real GDP growth.
-For example, the graph above shows that the real GDP growth is defined in gross terms in the CMR14 model.
+For example, the real GDP growth is defined in gross terms in the CMR14 model.
 Then we can simply define `gdp_rgd_obs = ln(original_gdp_growth)*100`.
 If this is not possible (for example, some models use demeaned GDP level), then try to adjust the forecast after the estimation.

 Then comment out any `estimation` or `stoch_simul` block in the mod-file.
 We do so because a standardized estimation block will be added to the mod-file when we use `gen_forecast_old.m` to estimate models.